< Terug naar resultaten

 • 2

-To Da Bac; trek through Dzao Tien country; overnight in hill-tribe longhouse
+To Da Bac; trek through Dzao Tien country; overnight in hill community longhouse

 • 3

-By now the beeping and bustling of Hanoi will be a faint memory, and the day is spent delving deeper into this slice of rural paradise.
+Beeping, bustling Hanoi will be a faint memory, and the day is spent exploring this rural paradise.
 After an early breakfast, we start our trek.
-Walking for approximately 5 hours we will pass through a picturesque valley made of quilt-like rice terraces, palms and small villages.
-We’re also rewarded with fantastic views of the Da Reservoir and its turquoise waters.
-We will arrive in the village of Da Bia in time for lunch served by a Muong family that we will be staying with.
-There will be some time near the end of the day free for those who might like to swim in the reservoir or choose to hire a kayak and explore a little further.
-Da Bia village Homestay
+Walking for approximately five hours, we pass through a picturesque valley of quilt-like rice terraces, palms and small villages.
+We’re also rewarded with fantastic views of the Da Reservoir.
+We arrive in the village of Da Bia for a lunch served by a Muong family, who we stay with.
+There will be free time near the end of the day to swim in the reservoir or you can hire a kayak (optional extra) and explore a little further.
+Accommodation: Da Bia village homestay

 • 4